NangSawOhnmar/MyWallet/README.md

 - Define your budget and trace it
 - Currency converter based on exchange rate Api

+# Requirements
+- iOS 13.0+
+- Xcode 12.0+
+- Swift 5

+## How to install?
+- Install Cocoapods
+- Open terminal and run ```pod install```
+- Open the xcworkspace file with the latest version of Xcode

 ## Technical details
  - Swift
  - CoreData